-We partner with the CAMCA network to host annual CAMCA Regional Forums which serve as a platform for region-wide discussions on means of advancing economic growth and development in Greater Central Asia.
-The Forum is a premier convening of rising leaders from all sectors of the 10 countries of the region, to include international leaders, stakeholders, policymakers, researchers, private sector executives and civil society representatives.
+We host the CAMCA Regional Forum in partnership with the Central Asia Caucasus Institute and the CAMCA Network.
+The Forum serves as a platform for region-wide discussions on means of advancing economic growth and social development in Greater Central Asia.
+A premier convening of rising leaders from all sectors of the 10 countries of the region, attendees include international leaders, stakeholders, policymakers, researchers, private sector executives and civil society representatives.

 Building on previous alumni conferences, in 2013 the alumni of the Fellowship Program had the idea to expand their annual gatherings by developing a broader regional forum where other interested guests could participate alongside the Fellowship alumni.
 After the idea of the CAMCA Regional Forum was initiated by the Fellowship alumni, the Rumsfeld Foundation and Central Asia-Caucasus Institute agreed to support the Fellows in its creation and development.
 The CAMCA Regional Forum was established to create a platform for the young leaders of the alumni network to engage with a larger international audience invested in the future of the region.
 Focused on the key opportunities and challenges throughout the Greater Central Asia region, the first CAMCA Regional Forum in Astana, Kazakhstan in 2014 brought together alumni and other participants to discuss important subjects such as transportation, energy, and security, as well as ways to increase overall cooperation across borders.
 Since this inaugural Forum in 2014, CAMCA Regional Forums have continued and grown each year.